 Thousands of people, including athletes and elderly patients, are choosing spinal decompression over surgery and medication.
 They're sick of masking their pain with strange medicines that cause horrible side effects.
 They're frustrated by ineffective shots and costly surgeries, which result in weeks of downtime and scarring.
 Spinal decompression is safe, effective, and non-invasive, but it's not right for everyone.
 For that reason, it's essential to work closely with your chiropractic doctor at Nexton Spine & Disc to ensure successful treatment.
 Our doctors will work with other applicable health professionals in your care network to discover the exact nature of your back pain and which treatments are best.

-While physical therapy, traction, and traditional chiropractic manipulation reduce disc pressure, only spinal decompression in Nexton can elicit negative spinal pressure.
+While physical therapy, traction, and traditional chiropractic manipulation reduce disc pressure, only spinal decompression near Nexton can elicit negative spinal pressure.
 Clinical trials show that spinal decompression techniques create negative pressure as low as -110 mm HG3.
 Usually, when pulls are exerted on your spine, it triggers your sensory receptors, which cause your back to tighten the muscles around your vertebrae and discs.
 Your body does this to prevent injury.
 However, spinal decompression circumvents this natural response by pulling on the spine slowly, which relaxes your back over time.
 This process, performed by experienced physicians at Nexton Spine & Disc Center, lets your discs be repositioned without muscle guarding or spasms.

 Most often, spinal decompression patients do not experience any major, negative side effects.
 One common side effect occurs after the first couple of treatments, which can include dull aches or soreness.
 It feels similar to working out for the first time in a very long time.
 Patients rarely suffer from pain worse than the injury that caused them to seek treatment.
 Some patients with severe, acute herniations can experience mild back pain during the first couple weeks of treatment.
 That's because the disc herniation needs to retract, eliminating nerve pressure.
 Despite some minor aches and pains, most spinal decompression patients enjoy up to 50% relief after only a few sessions.
 At the end of the day, spinal decompression from Nexton Spine and Disc Center is a comfortable, safe treatment.